Powerlearnproject/se-day1-assignment-ronsha-coder/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+1.Unit Testing --Unit testing focuses on testing individual components or functions of the software in isolation, typically by the developer who wrote the code.
+It ensures that a specific part of the code works as intended.>>importance --Detects issues early in the development process,Helps ensure the reliability of individual units of code, Makes code easier to maintain and refactor,Reduces the cost of fixing defects later in the development lifecycle.<<
+2. Integration Testing -- Integration testing checks how various components or systems work together.
+After individual units are tested, integration tests verify that they interact correctly when combined >>importance --Identifies issues that may arise from the interaction between components,Ensures that data is passed correctly between modules or systems,Verifies that the integrated components work as expected.>>
+3.System Testing --It checks the complete functionality of the software against the specified requirements.>>importance --Ensures the software behaves as expected in an integrated environment,Identifies bugs and inconsistencies in the overall system,Verifies that the software fulfills all functional and non-functional requirements (e.g., performance, security, usability) >>
+4. Acceptance Testing --It is often carried out by the client or end-users to confirm that the software meets their needs. importance --Validates that the software satisfies the user’s expectations and requirements,Helps ensure that the product is ready for release ,Provides a final check before the software is delivered to the end-users>>

 #Part 2: Introduction to AI and Prompt Engineering